Table of Contents

 Method 1: Basic Unix Timestamp to Date

-To perform a basic conversion from a Unix timestamp to a date in Excel, we can use a simple formula.
-Assuming that we have a Unix timestamp in cell A2, the formula would be =INT(((A2/60)/60)/24)+DATE(1970,1,1)
+To convert a Unix timestamp to a date in Excel, we can use a simple formula.
+Assuming that we have a Unix timestamp in cell A2, the formula would be =INT(((A2/60)/60)/24)+DATE(1970,1,1).

 When entered into a new cell, this equation counts the elapsed seconds from the timestamp, converts them to days, and then adds that number to the base date of January 1, 1970.